angrybacon/doomsday-wiki/markdown/chapters/04-entombsday/02-gameplay.md

 Despite being a fairly slow hand, you have Entomb, Protection, and multiple ways to dig for a reanimation spell.
-I would lead on the fetch lands and cast Lim-Dul's vault in my opponent's End Step.
+I would lead on the fetch lands and cast Lim-Dûl's vault in my opponent's End Step.
 :::

 :::row